jgadelugo/jgadelugo/README.md

 ### What I'm Currently Working On... 🔭

 - I’m currently working in Data Engineering for Breezeline
-    - Create and manage ETL pipelines using airflow, cloud functions, pub/sub and other GCP products
+    - Create and manage ETL pipelines using airflow, cloud functions, pub/sub, cloud scheduler and other GCP products
     - Manage data warehouse and data marts using BigQuery for business needs
     - Consult with business owners to automate manual processes, allowing them to save time and focus on what matters most
     - Create visuals using Tableau and Data Studio